-- b Refuge floor level 0.1% AEP + 100 years climate change allowance + 300mm 'freeboard'. - 4m minimum rear setback.
+- a Ground floor level (dry floor) must be higher than floor of home being replaced.
+Must not be subject to more than 0.3m flooding in a present day 0.5% AEP event. - b Refuge floor level 0.1% AEP + 100 years climate change allowance + 300mm 'freeboard'. - C 4m minimum rear setback.
 No upper floor, rear facing windows into living areas are permitted.
 At least 40m2 of private garden to be provided for a two bedroom home. - d 1m setback from side boundary unless party wall is created.

-- Front garden/parking area - Private amenity space - e Parking on-plot 2.9x5.5 minimum parking bay size. - f Maintain building line to within 1.5m forward or back from the line of frontages either side. - 9 Eaves to be kept low to minimise visual jump in scale along the street.
-Steeper pitches required to ensure adequate internal floor-to-ceiling height. - h 25° rule of thumb should be used to ensure adequate daylighting to existing properties, if full daylight/sunlight study is not provided. - i Refuse and cycle storage. - J Use roof for photovoltaic or solar thermal panels.
+- Front garden/parking area - Private amenity space - e Parking on-plot 2.9x5.5 minimum parking bay size. - Maintain building line to within 1.5m forward or back from the line of frontages either side. f - 9 Eaves to be kept low to minimise visual jump in scale along the street.
+Steeper pitches required to ensure adequate internal floor-to-ceiling height. - h 25° rule of thumb should be used to ensure adequate daylighting to existing properties, if full daylight/sunlight study is not provided. - Refuse and cycle storage. i. - Use roof for photovoltaic or solar thermal panels. j